opendocsg/opendoc-supreme-court-judgements/2019_SGHC_20/report.md

 \[emphasis added in bold\]

 64     The Plaintiffs also point out that Patricia Yong confirmed under cross-examination that the 2 February 2010 email could not have been the final order because the product combination had not been finalised.
-The transcript shows as follows[\[note: 89\]](#Ftn_89):
+The transcript shows as follows[^89]:

 Q:Ms Yong, you are telling us today that this email on February 2010 at page 174 of Andrew Tani’s affidavit is the order?

 A:No I--I said that is the route of the order.
 The order keeps moving.
 It is an order.
 But order based on the money coming in and the money was delayed coming in.
 So, yes, there is an order, but the final order was revisited when the money went in.

-65     The Plaintiffs also point out that according to Avram, any order placed before any payment is received by the 1st Defendant would not be entered into the system and thus would not be treated as an order[\[note: 90\]](#Ftn_90).
+65     The Plaintiffs also point out that according to Avram, any order placed before any payment is received by the 1st Defendant would not be entered into the system and thus would not be treated as an order[^90].

 66     It is common ground that as at 2 February 2010, no payment had been received by the 1st Defendant.
 Hence, based on the Defendants’ pay-to-produce policy, the 2 February 2010 email could not have been a confirmed order for USD 1 million worth of MSP Products.

 67     Further, according to the pay-to-produce policy, an invoice will be issued only when an order has been confirmed and payment is received by the 1st Defendant (see above at \[312\]).
-This was confirmed by both Avram and Patricia Yong.[\[note: 91\]](#Ftn_91) The latter also conceded that the only invoice which was issued according to the pay-to-produce policy was the 8 April 2010 Invoice.[\[note: 92\]](#Ftn_92) (Although Patricia Yong testified that there should be another invoice reflecting the 1st Plaintiff’s paid order for the Balance Sum worth of MSP Products, she was not able to produce any documentary evidence of such an invoice.)[\[note: 93\]](#Ftn_93)
+This was confirmed by both Avram and Patricia Yong.[^91] The latter also conceded that the only invoice which was issued according to the pay-to-produce policy was the 8 April 2010 Invoice.[^92] (Although Patricia Yong testified that there should be another invoice reflecting the 1st Plaintiff’s paid order for the Balance Sum worth of MSP Products, she was not able to produce any documentary evidence of such an invoice.)[^93]

 68     If the 2 February 2010 email was an order for USD 1 million worth of MSP Products, there would have been a single invoice issued by the 1st Defendant for the full amount that reflected the combination set out in the 2 February 2010 Email.
 However, there was none.

 69     In support of their pleaded case, the Defendants also sought to rely on 2 other emails from Andrew Tani dated 31 March and 2 April 2010.

-70     Read in context and in the light of Andrew Tani’s evidence,[\[note: 94\]](#Ftn_94) these two emails of 31 March and 2 April 2010 do not show that the 1st Plaintiff had placed and paid for an order of USD 1 million worth of MSP Products from the 1st Defendant.
+70     Read in context and in the light of Andrew Tani’s evidence,[^94] these two emails of 31 March and 2 April 2010 do not show that the 1st Plaintiff had placed and paid for an order of USD 1 million worth of MSP Products from the 1st Defendant.
 In these two emails, Andrew Tani was informing the defendants that they should be expecting a huge order from the 1st Plaintiff in the event that both Krakatau Steel and PAMA, two potential clients, signed up for the 1st Plaintiff’s pilot program to use MSP Products.
 As such, I find that these two emails did not in any way evidence any confirmed order of USD 1 million worth of MSP Products by the 1st Plaintiff.
 Subsequent to these two emails, only the 8 April 2010 Invoice was issued.

 71     In contrast, the following evidence in favour of the Plaintiffs’ contention that the Balance Sum had not been applied in payment for any order is much more convincing.